 Traumatic events have become all too commonplace in our lives.
-Over the last few weeks, with the Texas elementary school and Buffalo shootings, as well as the many other violent acts that have taken place across the U.S. and the world, people are experiencing an endless cycle of emotions — anger, grief, anxiety, fear, and in some cases, helplessness.
+As we wake up to the horrifying news of the school shooting in Nashville this morning, as well as the many other violent acts that have taken place across the U.S. and the world, people are experiencing an endless cycle of emotions — anger, grief, anxiety, fear, and in some cases, helplessness.
 It’s nearly impossible for many of us to process so much pain, loss, and the resulting sense of insecurity that it has caused.

 When it comes to these serious issues, words and conversations are a necessity in being able to understand and work through things that may feel unexplainable.
 Conversation is a crucial step to gaining perspective and to processing the emotions that we’re feeling.
 These discussions matter.